opensearch-project/opensearch-ruby-aws-sigv4/USER_GUIDE.md

 ...
 ```

-And since `opensearch-ruby` gem, a client will use a default `debug`-level logger if you do not provide a logger.
-To ensure safe logging in a production environment, explicitly pass a logger configured with a higher level \(e.g. `INFO`\).
+By default, the signer will use the logger from the `opensearch-ruby` gem.
+To ensure safe logging in a production environment, make sure its level is set to `INFO` to avoid logging debug-level signed headers.